 The LPT rules are divided into three main sections.
-First is a set of very basic combat wargamers and those primarily interested in role-playing who want to get battles in their EPT campaigns out of the way as quickly as possible.
+First is a set of very basic combat rules, intended for nonwargamers and those primarily interested in role-playing who want to get battles in their EPT campaigns out of the way as quickly as possible.
 This basic set is simple and straightforward to use, but the extent to which it reflects the distinctive character of warfare on Tekumel is limited.